chasewnelson/trevolver/README.md

 ### <a name="vcf-output"></a>VCF Output

 The <a target="_blank" href="https://github.com/samtools/hts-specs">Variant Call Format</a> (VCF) output conforms to format VCFv4.1, such as used by the 1000 Genomes Project GRCh38/hg38 release, with some notable exceptions.
-A consensus sequence (and ingroup ancestral and seed sequence) is printed in the header metadata for convenience unless `--suppress_consensus_seq` (or `--suppress_MRCA_seq` or `--suppress_seed_seq`) is called.
-First, additional metadata headers (lines beginning with `##`) are used to indicate arguments used as **Trevolver** input, for convenience and reproducibility.
+For convenience and reproducibility, additional metadata headers (lines beginning with `##`) are used to indicate arguments used as **Trevolver** input, key results, and experiment specifications, including those described in [Standard Output](#standard-output) as well as:

+* `burn_in_mutations`: total number of mutations during burn-in period.
+* `total_mutations`: total number of mutations on all branches (excluding burn-in).
+* `tree_length`: total branch length (generations).
+* `experiment_length`: root-to-tip length (generations).
+It is currently required that all root-to-tip lengths, measured in generations, are equal.
+* `simulation_time`: length of run (seconds).

 Headers that are irrelevant (*e.g.*, non-single nucleotide variant descriptors) have been removed.
-Additionally, six data types have been added to the `INFO` column:
+The input, seed, consensus (ingroup), and MRCA (ingroup) sequences are printed in the header metadata for convenience unless `--suppress_input_seq`, `--suppress_seed_seq`, `--suppress_consensus_seq`, or `--suppress_MRCA_seq` are called.
+Additionally, numerous data types (many unknowable in real-life evolutionary analyses) have been added to the `INFO` column:

 * `REF`/`REF_OG`: the consensus (major) allele of the ingroup/outgroup(s), which may or may not match the `AA` (ancestral allele).
 * `AA`: ancestral allele of whole tree (the allele of the seed sequence).